gitter-badger/tangramjs/README.md

 ### createObject

-This is the *abstract* base factory of Tangram.js.
+This is the *abstract* base **factory** of Tangram.js.
 It describes no properties, and thus, can only create new immutable *empty* objects.

 ### factory([spec])

 Creates a new object which has an immutable set of own properties and no prototype.
-Thus, such a created object with only non-writable properties and only immutable property values is effectively immutable.
+Thus, such a created object with only non-writable properties and only immutable property values is **effectively immutable**.

 With the optional argument `spec` the default values of specific properties, writable or not, can be overwritten at construction time (see [Example 2](#example-2-creating-an-object-that-behaves-like-it-inherits-from-objectprototype)).

 ### factory.val(name[, defaultValue])

-Creates a new factory by extending the factory on which this method is called with a new descriptor for an enumerable, non-writable property.
+Creates a new factory by extending the factory on which this method is called with a new descriptor for an **enumerable**, **non-writable** property.

 ### factory.var(name[, defaultValue])

-Creates a new factory by extending the factory on which this method is called with a new descriptor for an enumerable, writable property.
+Creates a new factory by extending the factory on which this method is called with a new descriptor for an **enumerable**, **writable** property.

 ### factory._val(name[, defaultValue])

-Creates a new factory by extending the factory on which this method is called with a new descriptor for an non-enumerable, non-writable property.
+Creates a new factory by extending the factory on which this method is called with a new descriptor for an **non-enumerable**, **non-writable** property.

 ### factory._var(name[, defaultValue])

-Creates a new factory by extending the factory on which this method is called with a new descriptor for an non-enumerable, writable property.
+Creates a new factory by extending the factory on which this method is called with a new descriptor for an **non-enumerable**, **writable** property.

 ### factory.ext(otherFactory)